-Only a month remains before the abstract and travel award deadlines for the Biophysical Society’s 59th Annual Meeting, being held February 7-11, 2015 in Baltimore, Maryland.
+A month remains before the abstract and travel award deadlines for the Biophysical Society’s 61st Annual Meeting, being held in New Orleans, Louisiana, February 11-15, 2017.
 If you are a student, postdoc, early or mid-career scientist looking for a little extra funding to attend the Annual Meeting, be sure to apply for a BPS Travel Award.
 Check out the FAQ below to learn more about the application process.

 What is the Travel Award application deadline?

 October 5.
 Remember: You MUST submit an abstract by October 3 in order to be eligible for a Travel Award.

 Can I submit any part of my application late?

 No. ALL parts of your application are due by the October 5 deadline – including your letters of recommendation!
 Start asking your advisers for references now, and be sure to read each award’s description so you know exactly what is required.

 I think I’m qualified for more than one award.
 Can I apply for multiple awards?

 Yes, you can apply for multiple travel awards, as many as you are eligible for.
 However, you can only be selected to WIN one award.

 Oops!
 I forgot to submit my abstract by October 3.
 But I am going to submit a late abstract!
 Can I still apply for a Travel Award?